MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 The `$job` variable contains the parent **job** and has a child **job** for each of the mock processes.
 While any of the child jobs are still running, the parent job **State** will remain "Running".
-This allows us to reliable use the `while` loop to continually update the progress of every process until all processes are finished.
+This allows us to use the `while` loop to continually update the progress of every process until all processes are finished.

 Within the while loop, we loop through each of the keys in the `$sync` variable.
 Since this is